Epstei46/spec_capstone_mvp/README.md

-MVP for my Specialization (Data Solutions) Capstone Project in the Bright Paths Program
+## Specialization Capstone Project MVP

 ### Challenge
 Which game genres were the most popular on each system?\